phonchi/awesome-spark/README.md

 * [GraphFrames](https://github.com/graphframes/graphframes) - Data frame based graph API.
 * [neo4j-spark-connector](https://github.com/neo4j-contrib/neo4j-spark-connector) - Bolt protocol based, Neo4j Connector with RDD, DataFrame and GraphX / GraphFrames support.

+### Computer Vision
+* [Thunder](https://github.com/thunder-project/thunder) - Thunder is an ecosystem of tools for the analysis of image and time series data in Python.
+It can be used locally, but also supports large-scale analysis through the distributed computing engine spark.

 ### Machine Learning Extension

 * [dbscan-on-spark](https://github.com/irvingc/dbscan-on-spark) - Implementation of the DBSCAN clustering algorithm on top of Apache Spark by [irvingc](https://github.com/irvingc) and based on the paper from He, Yaobin, et al. [MR-DBSCAN: a scalable MapReduce-based DBSCAN algorithm for heavily skewed data](https://www.researchgate.net/profile/Yaobin_He/publication/260523383_MR-DBSCAN_a_scalable_MapReduce-based_DBSCAN_algorithm_for_heavily_skewed_data/links/0046353a1763ee2bdf000000.pdf).